probablyalexzhu/probablyalexzhu.github.io/content/blog/a-case-for-digital-minimalism/index.md

 draft: false
 ---

-A while ago, I was reading *The Anthropocene Reviewed* by John Green, and came across this footnote:
+A while ago, I was reading *The Anthropocene Reviewed* by John Green, and came across this footnote.

 ![It occurs to me that technology often brags about solving problems it created.](quote.png "It occurs to me that technology often brags about solving problems it created.")